honoratusp/github_guide/readme.md

 #demo
-am laerning on how to use github
+am laerning on how to use git and github